-Flooding blocks portion of Airport Pulling Road in East Naples
+Portion of Airport Pulling Road reopens following flooding in East Naples

 EAST NAPLES, Fla.
-A portion of Airport Pulling Road is closed Sunday evening due to flooding from storms, the Collier County Sheriff’s Office said.
+A portion of Airport Pulling Road reopened Sunday evening after flooding from storms, the Collier County Sheriff’s Office said.

+All lanes of Airport-Pulling Road South at Tamiami Trail East have reopened following flooding at that intersection.

 Please use caution near Airport Pulling Road and US 41.
 Airport is closed due to flooding at that intersection following today's storms.